Test the Store: Synopsis

-At the Sabre store opening, Dwight Schrute (Rainn Wilson) attempts to put on a theatrical presentation to impress Nellie Bertram (Catherine Tate).
-Dwight assigns the members of his team various tasks: Erin Hannon (Ellie Kemper) is to act like a hipster to make the Sabre Pyramid more appealing to other hipsters, Cathy (Lindsey Broad) is to flirt with the bloggers, Ryan Howard (B. J. Novak) is to give a presentation to wow the critics, and Todd Packer (David Koechner) is to play the part of a sexual predator who "prey[s] on the trendy teenage girls who are obsessed with the pyramid"—much to Packer's chagrin.
+At the Sabre store opening, Dwight Schrute attempts to put on a theatrical presentation to impress Nellie Bertram.
+Dwight assigns the members of his team various tasks: Erin Hannon is to act like a hipster to make the Sabre Pyramid more appealing to other hipsters, Cathy is to flirt with the bloggers, Ryan Howard is to give a presentation to wow the critics, and Todd Packer is to play the part of a sexual predator who "prey[s] on the trendy teenage girls who are obsessed with the pyramid"—much to Packer's chagrin.
 As the grand opening progresses, things begin to fall apart.
-Several bloggers notice Jim Halpert (John Krasinski) using his old cell phone instead of his Sabre Arrowhead phone, resulting in a reprimand from Nellie.
+Several bloggers notice Jim Halpert using his old cell phone instead of his Sabre Arrowhead phone, resulting in a reprimand from Nellie.
 Erin disappears with a group of seniors after Dwight drives them away, fearing their age will frighten the youth.
 Ryan has a panic attack and, after being consoled by Dwight and Jim — who imitate Kelly Kapoor and his mother respectively in an attempt to calm him down — leaves to go to his parents' house.
 Jim is forced to give the presentation, which, despite a rocky start, impresses the crowd.
 After the opening, Dwight is named vice president by Nellie.

-In Scranton, Andy Bernard (Ed Helms) tries to protect Pam Halpert (Jenna Fischer) from a group of kids who are throwing pinecones at her, and a young girl, Tiffany (Caitlin Williams), punches him, giving him a black eye.
+In Scranton, Andy Bernard tries to protect Pam Halpert from a group of kids who are throwing pinecones at her, and a young girl, Tiffany, punches him, giving him a black eye.
 Andy tells his co-workers that he stepped in when a "gang" harassed Pam, and Pam plays along out of gratitude to Andy and not wanting to embarrass him.
-At Andy's suggestion, Toby Flenderson (Paul Lieberstein) arranges a meeting in the conference room to discuss self-defense.
-Andy is then humiliated when Tiffany is brought in by her mother (Tig Notaro) and half-apologizes to him and Pam.
+At Andy's suggestion, Toby Flenderson arranges a meeting in the conference room to discuss self-defense.
+Andy is then humiliated when Tiffany is brought in by her mother and half-apologizes to him and Pam.
 Kelly asks Toby to demonstrate how to defend oneself when being attacked by a girl, and begins physically harassing him; Andy steps in between the two to break the fight up, resulting in his other eye being blackened.
 The rest of the office laughs at his misfortune, but shuts up when Andy points out he got hit twice because he defended other people who were being attacked.
 The episode concludes with Andy noting that he took a bunch of pain medication, drank half a bottle of wine, and took his pants off, thus greatly improving his feelings as the day ends.